xoseperez/espurna/docs/Firmware.md

 * [EmonLiteESP](https://bitbucket.org/xoseperez/emonliteesp.git) (required if compiling with Energy Monitoring support: -DENABLE_EMON)
 * [NoFUSS](https://bitbucket.org/xoseperez/nofuss.git) (required if compiling with NoFUSS Automatic OTA support: -DENABLE_NOFUSS)

+**Note**: The fauxmoESP library requires the staging version of Arduino Core for ESP8266.
+Either you are using Arduino IDE or PlatformIO you will have to manually install this.
+Check the [documentation for the fauxmoESP library](https://bitbucket.org/xoseperez/fauxmoesp) for more info.

 Once you have all the code, you can check if it's working by:

 ```bash